-- The CPSF protein cleaves the pre-mRNA 10-35 nucleotides downstream (farther towards the 3’ end) from the 5’-AAUAAA-3’ sequence.
-This free 3’ end of the pre-mRNA is then available for the addition of adenine nucleotides.
+The CPSF protein cleaves the pre-mRNA between the two polyadenylation signal sequences.
+The new 3’ end of the pre-mRNA is then available for the addition of adenine nucleotides.

-- Poly(A)-polymerase (PAP) attaches as many as 250 adenine nucleotides to the newly generated 3’ end of the pre-mRNA transcript.
+Poly(A)-polymerase (PAP) attaches 250 adenine nucleotides to the newly generated 3’ end of the pre-mRNA transcript.
 PAP is an unusual RNA polymerase that does not require a template and only forms phosphodiester bonds between adenine nucleotides.

 The 3’ end polyadenylation process occurs after 5’ end capping, but prior to RNA splicing.
 In fact, 3’ end polyadenylation assists in terminating transcription in eukaryotes by the torpedo model (see Part 9).